NXT TakeOver: New Orleans: Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The event comprised five matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the February 28 episode of NXT, Andrade Cien Almas and Zelina Vega boasted about their victory over Johnny Gargano.
 Then Aleister Black and Killian Dain came out and the three brawled.
 The following week, Black defeated Dain to become the number one contender to the NXT Championship and would face Almas at TakeOver: New Orleans.

 At TakeOver: Philadelphia, Ember Moon defeated Shayna Baszler to retain the NXT Women's Championship.
 After the match, Baszler attacked Moon.
 On the February 7 episode of NXT, Baszler stated that Moon was afraid of her.
 Later, a tweet from Moon was shown challenging Baszler to a rematch from TakeOver: Philadelphia for the title for the following week.
 The following week, the rematch ended in a disqualification when Kairi Sane attacked Baszler, thus allowing Moon to retain.
 Two weeks later, after defeating Sane, Baszler called out Moon.
 On the March 14 episode, after a match that saw Dakota Kai defeat Lacey Evans, Baszler came down and attacked Kai.
 Moon came out and then proceeded to brawl with Baszler, which saw Moon stand tall after an Eclipse.
 The following week after Moon defeated Aliyah, Baszler and Moon argued back and forth.